 3. Price Appropriately

-Pricing is a very sensitive topic, and you do not want to lose out on business due to lack of communication.
+Pricing is a sensitive topic, and you do not want to lose out on business due to lack of communication.
 Make sure you tell your clients that this is a special project that requires special investment of your time, money, and resources.

 4. Photograph Each Child Differently